-As a contractor, calculating the value of your work comes with its challenges.
-You have to account for labor, materials, and equipment to name a few.
+As a construction contractor, calculating the value of your work comes with its challenges.
+You have to account for labor, materials, and equipment, to name a few.

-Costs can become a bit more confusing when you’re working with a crew or an unforeseen problem arises.
-Have you ever given an incorrect quote on a project?
+Costs can become a bit more confusing when working with a crew or an unforeseen problem arises.
+For example, have you ever given an incorrect quote on a project?
 It’s never fun to admit to a client when you’ve made a mistake that can cost them more money.

 If you are looking for a simplified method to determine your construction labor cost, you’re in the right place.
-Follow along with this article.
-We’ll tell you about some helpful tools and formulas that will make your work life a little easier.
+In this article, you’ll learn some helpful tools and formulas that will make your work life a little easier.

-Knowing how to develop accurate quotes for your projects will help your profit margins in the long run.
+Knowing how to develop accurate quotes for your projects will help your profit margins stabilize.
 You won’t have to worry about upsetting your customers or even paying yourself too little.

 Your base rate is the unit price that’s established for labor.
-This is a good place to start on any project because what you spend on supplies will usually always be something different.
+This is a good place to start on any project because what you spend on supplies will always be different.

 Think about the size of your average crew while determining your base rate.
 In our example, we’re going to work with a crew of three.